 - Provision of a clear plastic splint that fits over the teeth and is worn usually all the time except meal-times.
 This helps prevent over-loading the joint and surrounding muscles.
 This is normally provided by your own dentist.

-- Replacing missing teeth to balance the bite – if this is appropriate it will have been discussed with you.
+- Replacing missing teeth to balance the bite or replacing worn dentures – if this is appropriate it will have been discussed with you.